ragsworks/devcontainers/README.md

 ## ⭐ [Project Overview](#-table-of-contents)

+> The DevContainers in this repository confirm to the <a href="https://containers.dev/" target="_blank">Official Development Containers Specification</a> (see them on <a href="https://github.com/devcontainers" target="_blank">GitHub</a>)

-Rather than fork or clone this repo, you should try to follow the installation instructions below in order to build your OWN version of `Devcontainers`.
+Rather than fork or clone this repo, you should try to follow the installation instructions below in order to build your OWN version of `DevContainers`.

 (If you completely stuff it up, then sure, go ahead and fork me ... fork me hard ...)